Efesto/presentations/elixir_kci/markdown.md

 * In 2022 KCI published a [library](https://github.com/kloeckner-i/mail_parser) that uses Rust language for solving a problem in Assistant written in Elixir.
+* The communication between Rust and Elixir is handled with the help of [Rustler](https://github.com/rusterlium/rustler)
-* Our email parsing algorithm fully relies on this dialog between Rust and Elixir.
+* Our email processing algorithm relies on it.
-* This together with other tools allowed us to contribute back to the open source community that gave us.
+* This allowed us to publish our code as an open source library and contributing back to the community.

 Note: Adopting such innovative approach allowed us to integrate succesfully with Microsoft's GraphApi library and avoided the need of implementing the full protocol in-house